lenticularis39/t9/README.md

 Among the ideas for experiments are:
 - replacing complex software with simpler equivalents
+- being closer to POSIX, i.e. not requiring GNU extensions where not absolutely necessary
 - reducing the amount of C code by replacing it with code in safer languages (Go, Rust)
 - smarter optimization on various platforms (e.g. IA-64)